rtCamp/ps-analysis-tool-wiki/PSAT-Settings-and-Permissions.md

 ### Debugger

 The purpose of this tool is to help developers analyze and debug cookie behaviors to transition to a more private web.
-To do this the tool needs to use the debugger to obtain information regarding cookie blocking reasons and cookie warnings.
+To do this, the tool needs to use the debugger to obtain information regarding cookie blocking reasons and cookie warnings.

 ### Management Justification